mozilla/chromeless/packages/jetpack-core/docs/simple-storage.md

-The `simple-storage` module lets you easily and persistently store data across browser restarts.
+The `simple-storage` module lets you easily and persistently store data across application restarts.
 If you're familiar with [DOM storage][] on the Web, it's kind of like that, but for extensions.

 [DOM storage]: https://developer.mozilla.org/en/DOM/Storage